‚Mati‘ (working title)

 Kathy’s house stood atop a cliff overlooking the sea.
 The night before the fire while sitting on their veranda, she had said to her husband ‚We are so lucky to be living here, we‘re just like a queen and king, I love this place!‘ Kathy‘s home has been destroyed completely.

 Vaso and her family were having a siesta; when waking, they saw the flames outside the bedroom window.
 Her husband panicked and ran outside, jumped in his car and drove away.
 Vaso, her son and grandson wrapped themselves in wet towels to fend off the heat and then took the second car, driving over burning trees that blocked the road.
 They found refuge at the Cabo Verde hotel by the sea.
 Her husband, having realised that he had left his family behind, turned around and drove back to his house only to find everybody gone and the house in flames.
 He sat in his car until someone dragged him out and took him to a hospital, he passed away a month later.
-Vaso had sustained severe burns and stayed in hospital for almost 5 weeks.
+Vaso had sustained severe burns and stayed in hospital for several weeks.
 They had been separated for the first time in 50 years.

 The owners of the Cabo Verde hotel offered shelter to more than 70 people during the wildfire.
 Their son George kept putting out smaller fires around the building, and so, luckily, it was mostly spared.
 The next day, George found and photographed objects their owners had lost in front of the hotel.
 When trying to get away, these were essential items: a set of keys, a purse, a mobile phone.
 After the fire, they had become almost unrecognisable.